PeopleService is Growing

 What is a water/wastewater operator?

-- Treatment plant and system (collection and distribution) operators manage a system of machines, often through the use of control boards to transfer or treat water or wastewater by adding chemicals to disinfect water.
+Treatment plant and system (collection and distribution) operators manage a system of machines, often through the use of control boards to transfer or treat water or wastewater by adding chemicals to disinfect water.
+It takes knowledge and skills to get water from natural resources such as reservoirs, streams and groundwater into people’s homes.
+Similarly, to convert the wastewater from drains and sewers into clean water that is safe to release into the environment requires knowledge and skills.
+This job includes these responsibilities:

 - Inspect equipment to ensure proper operation.